When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 To have more choice and access to essential features (e.g. backup scheduling), you will need to upgrade to premium.
 But the prices can be a little off-putting: their offers start at $79/year to use on 1 site.

-On top of that, you'll find it's very comprehensive.
+On top of that, you'll see it's very comprehensive.

 Let's take a closer look.